 From potato peels to carrot cut-offs, scraps make the best fertiliser for your garden.
-Packed with all the nutrients your garden could desire, it’s a no-brainer to let your scraps break down and treat your garden to a lil treat, all while saving the environment by reducing your food waste - how good!
+Packed with all the nutrients your garden could desire, it’s a no-brainer to let your scraps break down in your home compost and give your garden a lil treat, all while saving the environment by reducing your food waste - how good!
 Besides, if Costa taught us anything, it’s how to rock an epic beard and how to compost like a King!

 Grow your own goods

 Watering can and gloves at the ready: a great way to reduce food wastage is to grow your own goods!
 With lettuce costing an arm and a leg these days, it’s a no-brainer to get down and dirty and just grow it yourself!
 This means that it’s there for you to harvest whenever you need!
 This goes for herbs too - from thyme to lavender, there’s endless potential (think: cocktails, smoothies, even a bitta DIY tea!)

 Be savvy about your weekly shop and create a menu for the week.
 This sets out exactly what’s needed for your weekly shop and means that all the food you purchase is used rather than contributing to food waste.
 Shopping with a savvy mindset is a surefire way to reduce the food waste of your household!